2022 Maltese general election: Political parties

 The table below lists parties represented in the House of Representatives after the 2017 general election.

 Pre-election composition

 During the 2017–2022 convocation, several MPs resigned; Emmanuel Mallia resigned upon his appointment as the Maltese High Commissioner for the United Kingdom.
 Helena Dalli resigned upon her appointment as European Commissioner.
-Etienne Grech resigned due to personal reasons.
+Etienne Grech resigned for personal reasons.
 Edward Scicluna resigned and was appointed governor of the Central Bank of Malta upon his resignation.
 The race to fill his seat was won by Gavin Gulia, who however resigned almost immediately after being sworn in.
 Gulia's seat was filled by then Disability Commissioner Oliver Scicluna.
 Marthese Portelli resigned to take a post within the Malta Developers' Association.
 David Thake, himself a having taken a vacant seat (that of Busuttil), resigned due a tax scandal.
 Frederick Azzopardi died due to illness in October 2020.

 Participating parties

 The Labour Party filed 122 nominations, while the Nationalist Party filed 108 nominations.
 ABBA filed 29 nominations in total, while AD+PD filed 20, and the People's Party filed 15 nominations.
 Volt Malta only filed four nominations.